agamagtdM10102148/commercialization-public/manufacture/desktop/prepare-recovery-tools.md

 ## [Push-button reset](push-button-reset-overview.md)
 Windows 10 users can reset their device, either keeping data and apps intact or resetting it for a new user.

-With a separate **bare-metal reset** USB key, users can reset their devices even when replacing the hard drive.

 Some customizations that you add to Windows should also be added to the push-button reset tools:

 <table>